 Sarah Cooley, M.D., M.S. is Senior Vice President, Clinical Translation at Fate Therapeutics and oversees translational medicine across the cell-based cancer immunotherapy programs and for early clinical development of cell product candidates.
 Dr. Cooley, an expert in the field of natural killer (NK) cell receptor immunogenetics and in the clinical development of NK cell cancer immunotherapies, brings to Fate Therapeutics more than 12 years of leadership in the field of NK cell clinical research and development.
 Prior to joining Fate, she was an Associate Professor of Medicine in the Division of Hematology, Oncology and Transplantation at the University of Minnesota where her clinical practice included adult Hematologic Malignancy and Blood and Marrow Transplant service and her research included leading 15 clinical trials of NK cell or immunotherapy-based cancer treatments.
 At the University of Minnesota’s Masonic Cancer Center, Dr. Cooley played a critical role in the development of translational research infrastructure, serving as the Medical Director for the Clinical Trials Office, for the Oncology Informatics Shared Resource and as Director of the Cancer Research Translational Initiative.
 Dr. Cooley received an undergraduate degree in Biology and Chemistry from Cornell University and graduated from the University of Minnesota Medical School.
 She completed a residency in Internal Medicine at the University of California, San Francisco and fellowship training in Hematology and Oncology at the University of Minnesota, where she also received her M.S. in Clinical Research from the School of Public Health.

-Jerome Bressi, Ph.D., is Senior Vice President of Regulatory Affairs & Quality at Fate Therapeutics, overseeing all aspects of regulatory and quality functions related to clinical development, CMC, and future commercialization.
-Previously, Dr. Bressi held the positions of Vice President of Regulatory Affairs & Quality and Executive Director of Regulatory Affairs at Fate Therapeutics.
-Prior to joining Fate, he served as President of BioPharma Regulatory Solutions, as well as played key regulatory roles at Hyperion Therapeutics and Mast Therapeutics.
-Dr. Bressi has more than 20 years of biotechnology and pharmaceutical industry experience in drug development within oncology, autoimmune, and inherited genetic disorder therapeutic arenas.
-He received his Ph.D. from the Department of Chemistry at the University of Washington and his B.S. from the Department of Chemistry at the University of California, San Diego.
+Jerome Bressi, Ph.D., is Senior Vice President of Regulatory & Quality at Fate Therapeutics, overseeing all aspects of regulatory, quality assurance, and quality control functions related to clinical development, CMC, and future commercialization.
+Previously, Dr. Bressi held the positions of Vice President of Regulatory Affairs & Quality Assurance and Executive Director of Regulatory Affairs at Fate Therapeutics.
+Prior to joining Fate, he served as President of BioPharma Regulatory Solutions where he worked with Janssen Research & Development as a Dossier Development and Operations Lead for the TREMFYA™ (guselkumab) BLA, MAA, and NDS, as well as sBLA for TREMFYA™ One-Press patient-controlled injector.
+Dr. Bressi also held key regulatory positions at Hyperion Therapeutics and Mast Therapeutics and has more than 25 years of biotechnology and pharmaceutical industry experience in drug discovery and development within oncology, autoimmune, and inherited genetic disorder therapeutic arenas.
+Dr. Bressi received his Ph.D. from the Department of Chemistry at the University of Washington and his B.S. from the Department of Chemistry at the University of California, San Diego.

 Mr. Beitel is Senior Vice President, Corporate Development, at Fate Therapeutics and is responsible for developing and implementing strategic growth initiatives including expanding the company’s induced pluripotent stem cell (iPSC)-derived cell therapy pipeline through corporate partnerships.
 Mr. Beitel has more than 20 years of leadership experience in corporate development, strategy, sales and marketing, project management and finance with experience across the spectrum of life science companies.
 Mr. Beitel was previously Vice President of Corporate Development and Operations at Avanir Pharmaceuticals, where he facilitated the company’s growth into a multi-product organization and the subsequent acquisition of Avanir by Otsuka.
 Prior to Avanir, Mr. Beitel held various business development, sales and marketing, strategy and finance roles with increasing responsibility at Amgen, La Jolla Pharmaceutical Company and Zacharon Pharmaceuticals.
 Mr. Beitel holds a Master in Business Administration from Harvard Business School and a Bachelor of Science in Engineering from the University of Kansas.